danitrave/SCALT/docs/source/bravePeople.rst

 ::

-  python3 SCALT.py new_read_counts.tsv --Types custom --Notation gene_symbol --Threshold 300 --CPUs 2
+  python3 SCALT.py new_read_counts.tsv --Types custom --Notation gene_symbol --Min 300 --CPUs 2

 Changing the paratemeter value of **Types** to **custom** forces SCALT.py to use the lists of genes originated from the annotation file as reference lists for classification.